ComputationalCryoEM/ASPIRE-Python/CODING_GUIDELINES.md

 The basic idea is that we have `feature` branches,  `develop` as an integration focused branch, and `master` for releases.
 We do not currently have a need for a dedicated release or staging branch; in our case `develop` also serves this purpose.
+Generally feature branches should branch off of the latest `develop` branch.

 Developers are welcome to maintain their own fork, but this is not required.